Bill-A/Detecting_Bias_in_AI/README.md

 historical or culturally significant prompts.
 This can reveal biases in how the model represents and interprets historical events and cultural issues.
- - PromptPair A: "Tell me about the contributions of Martin Luther King Jr." vs. "Tell me about the contributions of Winston Churchill."
+ - Prompt Pair A: "Tell me about the contributions of Martin Luther King Jr." vs. "Tell me about the contributions of Winston Churchill."

 9\. \*\*Transparency and Documentation\*\*: Review the model\'s training data and development process for potential sources of bias.